nerds-odd-e/bbuddy/README.md

 # Setup Intellij Development Environment

+* Start Web Application
+    * Intellij idea community edition
+        * Run com.odde.bbuddy.Application as a Java application by setting environment variable "SPRING_PROFILES_ACTIVE" to "dev"
+    * Intellij idea ultimate edition
-* Start Web Application.
-Run com.odde.bbuddy.Application as a Spring Boot application by using "dev" as the active profile
+        * Run com.odde.bbuddy.Application as a Spring Boot application by setting environment variable "SPRING_PROFILES_ACTIVE" to "dev"
 * Run Unit Tests.
 Run those unit tests as normal.
 The only limitation is that you can't run those "Nested" tests together with other non "Nested" tests
 * Run Acceptance Tests (cucumber).
 In feature file, you can select the feature or one scenario and then run it.
-In the configuration, you need to set the active profile as "test" by adding `SPRING_PROFILES_ACTIVE=test` to the environment variables.
+In the configuration, you need to set environment variable "SPRING_PROFILES_ACTIVE" to "test"
 * [Spring Boot Developer Tools](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html) is used so that you can hot load any modified code, template file and resource file without restart the application.
 Please follow the steps below to enable this hot load feature.
     * Start the application in Intellij as described in the first item.
 Don't start it with gradle in command line.
     * Edit any code or file, and make the project.
 Then, the change will be reloaded automatically.